Pectin is an ingredient that may be necessary to add to homemade preserves to help your jam set. Learn what fruit have the most pectin.

 Or you can buy commercially processed pectin in either liquid or powdered form.
 Well known brands include Certo, Sure Jell, Ball, and Pomona.
 Notice which type your recipe requires because the process of adding liquid pectin is different than adding powdered pectin.
 Powdered pectin often is added to your fruit before the sugar is added.
 Liquid pectin is generally added after the fruit mixture has come to a boil.
 Freezer jam recipes require you to boil the pectin separately with water first, then to add it to your fruit mixture.

 A special kind of pectin is called “No Sugar Added Pectin” and this commercial type of pectin requires less sugar added to the jam or jelly recipe.
 Making jam at home really does open your eyes to the large quantities of sugar required for making jam.
 While it is tempting to cut the sugar in half, remember that your jam will only gel if the recipe has the right balance of pectin, sugar and acid.
 Drastically cutting the sugar added will result in a running jam.
 Using No Sugar Added Pectin is an option to try for low or no sugar added jams.

 As an Amazon Associate I earn from qualifying purchases.

 Do you enjoy making homemade jams?
-Join my mailing list to receive access to my free printables, including mason jar labels for a variety of jams, jellies, and marmalades!
+Click here to access to my free printables, including mason jar labels for a variety of jams, jellies, and marmalades!

 Recipes without Pectin